Copyright © John j Cummings. All Rights Reserved.

 Most importantly, the expansion created a judicial branch with no authority to interpret the adopted constitution, which continues to plague the understanding of our nation's laws today.
 Although the banking and judicial issues compromised the nation, the voting on sensitive issues at the federal level set a direction of division throughout American society with the possibility of a war between the States.
 In addition to a greater bureaucracy and a growing division, the nation would eventually see a complexity of bills that prevented a full understanding of the bill's contents before the vote.
 The newly adopted constitution was not a greater system of public virtue and happiness that men like John Hanson had given everything to engender.

+Educators teach that George Washington was the United States' first President.
+Still, he was the first President of the second adopted constitution in the continuing government of the United States of America.
+This reminder of a continuing government is made clear in the preamble of the second constitution (set of laws) we follow today.
 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”
 This reminder of a more perfect Union is also a reminder of a continuing Union.
 This continuation tells us that "if" we are to recognize its Presidents under the Union named the United States of America, this specific recognition is in a continuation of the United States of America with its first President before Washington.

 In other words, George Washington was never the first President under the nation’s first constitution.
 George Washington was never the first President under our continuing Union – the United States of America.
 Almost a decade before the second constitution with its continuing Presidents, Washington’s respected friend and business partner, John Hanson, became the first President of the United States of America.
 The nation’s first constitution went into effect while dissolving the Continental Congress.
 Shortly after the surrender of British General Cornwallis at Yorktown, the nation’s representatives convened under the specific laws of the new constitution with a great deal of excitement.
 They held that all-important election of a first President to form the first Congress of the United States Assembled.
 The end of the American Revolution gave legitimacy to the election of a first President and the commencement of the United States Government with its first congress.
 Naturally, President John Hanson would give official thanks to General George Washington and the French Army for their efforts to win the American Revolutionary War in a formal ceremony in Philadelphia, Pa.
 However, in less than a decade, the founding fathers’ beliefs in a system of government they engendered and proclaimed in the Declaration of Independence and drafted into the original constitution - would be detached and belittled under a new proclamation that this system of government under these laws was too weak.